kennovation1/mercury/working2018/switchInputs/README.md

 umtool was build separately and the binary copied into this directory.

-See `mercury.json` for the mapping.
+See `ipac4-mercury.json` for the mapping.
 This should also match switch_info.py See Ultimarc-linux directory for the source for umtool and how to build and run it.

 # Status
+- TODO Update switch_info.py to match ipac4-mercury.json mappings
 - TODO **Ground is not cabled yet.
 Need to use aligator clip**
+- Don't use 1COIN or 2COIN (maybe use for momentary if needed).
+These are shift buttons and only sent events when the key state is UP (and then sends both the DOWN and UP events).
 - All switches that are wired work
 - Still need to wire:
   - All momentary switches